Khushi21Sharma/Task-Management/README.md

 1. Component-Based Architecture: React.js facilitates building reusable and modular UI components, promoting code reusability and maintainability.

-2.Context API for State Management: Context API simplifies state management in React applications, providing a centralized store for sharing data and functions across components without the need for prop drilling.
+2. Context API for State Management: Context API simplifies state management in React applications, providing a centralized store for sharing data and functions across components without the need for prop drilling.

 3. Simplicity and Flexibility: React.js offers a simple and intuitive syntax, making it easy to learn and use.
 Context API provides a flexible and scalable solution for managing application state, suitable for small to medium-sized projects like this task management app.